SEL-Columbia/networkplanner/docs/architecture.rst

 Abstractly, the system takes a set of locations and populations, computes a decision metric for each location and connects selected communities to form networks.

+`You are welcome to browse the source code <https://github.com/invisibleroads/networkplanner>`_.

 Decision Metrics
 ----------------